madhug-nadig/articles/_posts/2017-02-11-implementing-k-nearest-neighbours-in-parallel-from-scratch.markdown

 Python is restricted to a single OS thread; therefore, it cannot make use of the multiple cores and processors available on modern hardware.
 Hence, using threads for parallel processing will _not_ work.

 As a result, I am using the invaluable **[multiprocessing](http://docs.python.org/3/library/multiprocessing.html?highlight=multiprocessing#multiprocessing)** module in Python for parallel processing.
-[I have previously written about working with the multiprocessing library](), do have a look if you are unsure on the working of the module.
+[I have previously written about working with the multiprocessing library](/parallel-processing/2017/01/25/parallel-programming-in-python-with-ease.html), do have a look if you are unsure on the working of the module.

 ### Parallelizable regions

 As stated before, there are two options that could be implemented whilst parallelizing brute force k-NN.
 The first is to parallelize the distance finding part within _each_ incoming datapoint, the second is to divide the test data and process on it in parallel.
-I going to go ahead and implement the latter for the following reasons:
+I am going to go ahead and implement the latter for the following reasons:

 1. The distance finding function will be called the most number of times.
 From as theorotical standpoint, parallelizing this should yield the maximum benefit of parallel prcessing.
-However, for all practical purposes we cannot ignore the overheads.
-The overhead of *process* creation for *each and every distance calculation* will surpass any benefit of parallelization, definately slowing down the program.
-There are less overheads when the data itself divided and fed into different processes.
+However, for all practical purposes, we cannot ignore the overheads.
+The overheads of *process* creation for *each and every distance calculation* will surpass any benefit of parallelization, definately slowing down the program.
+There are less overheads when the data itself is divided and fed into different sub-processes.

 2. The code is much easier to write and is less cluttered for data parallelism.

 The implementation revolves around applying data parallelism to the distance finding part of the algorithm.
 In the parallelizable part, if there are _n_ data points on whom the distance algorithm is to be applied, we will divide the data intp _p_ datasets of size _n/p_ and then let each processor work _independently_ on a data of size _n/p_.
 In the serial part of the algorithm, we will be dividing the dataset, setting up the code to run in parallel, collect the output from the paralleized region and then continue with the k-NN algorithm.

 		for group in test_set:
 			for data in test_set[group]:
 				predicted_class,confidence = self.predict(training_set, data, k =3)
 				if predicted_class == group: